 Number

 Number. of new engagements, between 1 April 2021 and 31 March 2022 0

-Of which
+0000 Of which

-No. assessed as caught by IR 35 0
+13/2 Of which 0

 No. assessed as not caught by IR 35 0 No. engaged directly (via PSC contracted to department) and are on the departmental payroll.
 0 No. of engagements reassessed for consistency / assurance purposes during the year 0 No. of engagements that saw a change to IR35 status following the consistency review 0